 If you’d like to learn more about the history of this building, you can read the designation report here.

-And one last indirect connection we’ll mention is the ship’s most famous and wealthiest passenger: John Jacob Astor IV of the prominent Astor family of New York.
+One last indirect connection between the Titanic disaster and the Village is the ship’s most famous and wealthiest passenger: John Jacob Astor IV of the prominent Astor family of New York.
 Astor and his wife Madeleine were returning from Europe, though only Madeleine, carrying their unborn son, survived.
 In 1912, the Astors lived at 840 Fifth Avenue, but in the 19th century John Jacob Astor I owned a house on Lafayette Street in the area now known as NoHo.
 Astor Place was named for John Jacob Astor I after his death in 1848, and stretched from Broadway to Third Avenue just south of East 8th Street.
 The Astor Library and the Astor Opera House were also buildings connected to one of New York’s most elite families.